ben-kemister/development-cheat-sheets/content/tools/kubernetes/resources/services.md

 ## Types

-* `ClusterIP` - only exposes the service within the cluster.
+* `ClusterIP` - only exposes the service within the cluster
 * `NodePort` - is accessible from both within and outside the Kubernetes cluster.
 It exposes the listed port on each Node.

 ## DNS name